![]() deutsches Glossar |

 DIRECT TRAFFIC CONTROL (DTC)

-A radio-based occupation control system for non-signaled lines in which
+A radio-based occupation control system for non-signalled lines in which

-the train crews receive exclusive authority to occupy one or more blocks.
+the train crews receive exclusive authority to occupy one or more block sections.

 DISPATCHER